swiftlang/swift-evolution/proposals/nnnn-span-access-shared-contiguous-storage.md

   /// - Returns: true if `index` is a valid index public func boundsContain(_ index: Int) -> Bool

-  /// Traps if `index` is not a valid offset into this `Span`
-  ///
-  /// - Parameters:
-  ///   - index: an index to validate public func boundsPrecondition(_ index: Int)

   /// Return true if `indices` is a valid range of offsets into this `Span`
   ///
   /// - Parameters: